polywrap/documentation/src/docs/concepts/wrap-schema.md

 ---
-id: wrapper-schema
+id: wrap-schema
-title: Wrapper Schema
+title: Wrap Schema
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Every wrapper project has a schema.
+Every wrap project has a schema.
-The schema defines the wrapper's dependencies, methods, and custom types.
+The schema defines the wrap's dependencies, methods, and custom types.
-In short, it's an interface describing how to use the wrapper.
+In short, it's an interface describing how to use the wrap.

-The schema is a sort of contract between a wrapper's developers and its users.
+The schema is a sort of contract between a wrap's developers and its users.
-A Wasm wrapper will not compile unless it implements and exports all of the methods declared in the schema.
+A Wasm wrap will not compile unless it implements and exports all of the methods declared in the schema.
-A Wasm wrapper's users can be certain that all of the methods declared in a schema are callable using the declared method signatures.
+A Wasm wrap's users can be certain that all of the methods declared in a schema are callable using the declared method signatures.
-Plugin wrappers do not have this same guarantee.
+Plugin wraps do not have this same guarantee.
 However, the client will throw an exception if a user attempts to invoke a method and the method is not found.

 ## Declaration

-A wrapper project's schema must be declared in the project manifest (Polywrap Manifest or [Plugin Manifest](./create-plugin-wraps/plugin-manifest)).
+A wrap project's schema must be declared in the project manifest (Polywrap Manifest or [Plugin Manifest](/tutorials/create-plugin-wraps/plugin-manifest)).

 ```yaml
 $snippet: project-manifest-schema-example